Growing as a Believer

 There is a deep hunger right now in our world for hope.
 We believe our hope is found in Jesus Christ.
 We long to know Him & to have a deeper relationship with Him, his Father, and the Holy Spirit.

-Embark on a Pilgrimage of Faith with the Jubilee Journey Passport!
+Embark on a Pilgrimage of Faith in our Archdiocese with the Jubilee Journey Passport!

 This Jubilee Year, join us as Pilgrims of Hope.
 The Jubilee Journey Passport guides you to sacred sites across our Archdiocese, including Holy Name Cathedral, Saint Clement Parish, Saint Hyacinth Basilica, Saint Mary of the Lake, and Queen of All Saints Basilica.
 Deepen your faith through special activities and reflections at each location.